dubtcs/Profiler/README.md

-A simple profiler tool that outputs a json file to be used with https://ui.perfetto.dev/
+A simple profiler tool that outputs a json trace file to be used with the [perfetto visualizer](https://ui.perfetto.dev/)